microbiomedata/nmdc-runtime/README.md

 * [workflow_documentation](https://nmdc-workflow-documentation.readthedocs.io/en/latest/index.html)
 references workflow code spread across several repositories, that take source data and produce computed data.

+* This repo (nmdc-runtime)
+   * houses code that takes source data and computed data, and transforms it to broadly accommodate downstream applications such as the data portal
-* This repo (nmdc-runtime) manages execution of lightweight data transformations (e.g. in nmdc-metadata) and of workflows, including ensuring that spawned processes have access to needed configuration and data resources.
+   * manages execution of the above (i.e., lightweight data transformations) and also of computationally- and data-intensive workflows performed at other sites, ensuring that claimed jobs have access to needed configuration and data resources.

 ## Overview